google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-multi-screen-site/responsive.markdown

 Tables are very hard to get right on devices that have a narrow viewport and need special consideration.

-We recommend on a narrow viewport that you make your table into two rows, transposing the heading and cells in a row to make the columnar.
+We recommend on a narrow viewport that you transform your table by changing each row into a block of key-value pairs (where the key is what was previously the column header, and the value is still the cell value).
+Fortunately, this isn't too difficult.
+First, annotate each `td` element with the corresponding heading as a data attribute.
+(This won't have any visible effect until we add some more CSS.)

+{% include_code src=_code/updatingtablehtml.html snippet=table-tbody lang=html %}

+Now we just need to add the CSS to hide the original `thead` and instead show the `data-th` labels using a `:before` pseudoelement.
+This will result in the multi-device experience seen in the following video.

 <video controls poster="images/responsivetable.png" style="width: 100%;">
   <source src="videos/responsivetable.mov" type="video/mov"></source>